 This chart shows the 2018 trend of the DJIA compared to the high water mark for the year.
 The chart includes a “bear line”, which is 20% below the year’s maximum.
 The MAXA function was used for the top line.
 Here is a link to the Google Sheet.

 With the use of simple formulas, the values of various stock attributes can be displayed in a Google Sheet.
 For the example below, we chose CRM, the ticker for salesforce.com.
 Here is a link to the Google Sheet.
 You can save it as a new Google Sheet, or download it in a variety of formats, including .XLSX.

 GOOGLEFINANCE Fund Attributes

-It’s just as easy to display fund attributes in a Google Sheet.
+Fund attributes can be displayed in a Google Sheet in a similar manner.
 This information is for the Fidelity® Contrafund® Fund.